If you would have told me 3 years ago that I’d be flying First Class to Tokyo, I would have told you that you were crazy.

 AMEX

 American Express has a rewards program called Membership Rewards.
-Their current Platinum card comes with the below offer:
+The Platinum Card® from American Express current offer:

 Other cards to earn MR points: